PunitTak2005/Sql_Simplilearn/README.md

 - **Queries**: Provided the details of the queries you worked on, making it easy for users to understand what the repo contains.
 - **License**: I've included a basic MIT License section.
 You can update it based on the license you prefer.

-You can copy and paste this into your **README.md** file for your repository!